ethereum/ethereum-org-website/public/content/community/get-involved/index.md

 ## Developers <Emoji text=":computer:" size={1} />‍ {#developers}

 - Learn about and try Ethereum at [ethereum.org/developers/](/developers/)
-- [Find a bounty on Gitcoin](https://gitcoin.co/), work on a small or large technical issue, earn crypto!
 - Attend an [ETHGlobal](http://ethglobal.co/) hackathon near you!
 - Check out [projects related to your area of expertise or programming language of choice](/developers/docs/programming-languages/)
 - Watch or participate in the [Core Dev calls](https://www.youtube.com/@EthereumProtocol)